Six major research areas in Information Engineering

 • Network Economics – network service provider competitions, new business models for Internet and wireless networks, new incentive mechanism design such as auction, contract, and bargaining for emerging network services, incentives for social networks.

-Faculty: Wing Cheong LAUJack LEEGuoliang XINGZhenyu YAN, Changhong ZHAO
+Faculty: Henry CHEN, Wing Cheong LAUJack LEEGuoliang XINGZhenyu YAN, Changhong ZHAO

 Related websites: